learn-co-curriculum/dsc-regression-diagnostics-intro/README.md

 ## Summary

-It's time to start modeling non-linear relationships between the predictor and target variables.
+It's time to start learning about extensions to linear models, modeling non-linear relationships between the predictor and target variables!